Copying and distribution of all site material including but not limited to brand, images and textual information, is expressly forbidden.

 How do we use information about you?

-We may use the information we collect for the protection of vulnerable individuals (adult and child safeguarding) and as other law requires.
+(g) For the protection of vulnerable individuals (adult and child safeguarding) and as other law requires.

 Who do we share your information with?

-To provide the advice or medical treatment you require we often need to share the information we collect about you with the committee for Health and Social Care, your General Practitioner and other Healthcare organisations within Guernsey or elsewhere.
+To provide the advice or medical treatment you require we often need to share the information we collect about you with the Committee for Health and Social Care, your General Practitioner and other healthcare organisations within Guernsey or elsewhere.

-We may share your information with your insurance company for the purposes of billing, and with our insurance company or legal advisors for the purposes of managing complaints or clinical incidents.
+We may share your information with your insurance company for the purposes of billing, and with our insurance companies or legal advisors for the purposes of managing complaints or clinical incidents.
 We sometimes share your information with other clinicians not directly involved in your care to provide expert advice for the purposes of clinical care and the management of complaints or incidents.